simonxiang1/dwm/README.md

   - alt-enter for new terminal, alt-shift-enter for toggle master
   - alt-tab for next tag, alt-shift-tab for previous tag
   - control-alt-delete to quit (pranking windows users if they find my computer unattended)
-- patched in swallow, pertag (for swallow to work, change "st" to "St"), shiftview
+- patched in swallow, pertag (for swallow to work, change "st" to "St"), shiftview, autostart
 - the bar now displays shulk's monado arts (with Source Han Sans to match the aesthetic)
-- the bar is now padded (dae bar is literally eris?? -probably aqua)
 - everything is blurred  (thanks compton??)